Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 I especially like the 1000x Lexar CF card I just got; everything is much faster than with the SD cards I've tried.

-If you find all the time and expense I incur sharing all this information for free, this website's biggest source of support is when you use these links get your D800 from Amazon, your D800E from Amazon, or either of them from B&H, from Adorama, or from Ritz, or any of these links when you get anything, regardless of the country in which you live.
+If you find all the time and expense I incur sharing all this information for free, this website's biggest source of support is when you use these links get your D800 from Amazon, your D800E from Amazon, or either of them from B&H or from Adorama, or any of these links when you get anything, regardless of the country in which you live.

 Thank you!